 - Rating: Good

 Rainbow trout: Most anglers report good fishing.
 Spoons, jigs, crankbaits and common trout baits (like worms) work well from the shore or a boat.
 We've received reports of small schools cruising the shoreline.
 Fishing is good off rocky points and inlets, and in the backs of some of the bays.
 Anglers are also catching rainbows while fishing for lake trout, kokanee and bass.

-Smallmouth bass: Fishing is good to excellent for the smaller fish in the surface waters and larger fish below.
-Reports are the darker, crayfish-colors in just about any kind of bass lure is working well — including flies, grubs, worms, crankbaits and spoons.
+Smallmouth bass: Fishing is good to excellent for the smaller fish (10-20 feet down) and larger fish below.
+Reports are the darker, crayfish-colors in just about any kind of bass lure is working well including flies, grubs, worms, crankbaits and spoons.
 If they aren't hitting, try going smaller and working it down close to the bottom.

 - Location: Daggett County

 - Directions: Drive 45 miles north of Vernal on US-191

 - Likely catch: Kokanee Salmon, Lake Trout, Rainbow Trout, Smallmouth Bass